 Drop off is at the Mariposa Elementary School main entrance from 7:45 - 8:15 am.
-All students must be signed in with the camp coordinator when they are dropped off.
+All students must be signed in, by parents through Procare with the camp coordinator when they are dropped off.
 If students arrive late, we cannot guarantee that they will be able to join their grade group as their group may have left the campus.

 Students must be picked up from the school no later than 5:00pm on each day of camp.
-Students may only be picked up by an authorized adult specified during registration.
+Students may only be picked up by an authorized adult.
+Guardians have the option to update authorized pickup with Procare as needed.
 Staff may request photo identification of individuals collecting students.
-All students must be signed out when they are collected from the school.
+All students must be signed out by a guardian or an authorized pickup person before leaving the camp site.

-If you wish to pick your child up early, you can collect them at 12:00 or 3:00 pm.
-Early release will not be allowed on Wednesdays as students will be in Yosemite.
+If you wish to pick your child up early, you can collect them any time after 12:00.
+Early release is not feasible on Wednesdays as students will be on Field Trips.